-Forming a national Coalition Against Road Trauma (CART) is proposed as one of several common global initiatives – to be realised by a country as part of their observance of the World Day of Remembrance.
+Forming a national Coalition Against Road Trauma (CART) is proposed as one of several common global initiatives – to be realized by a country as part of their observance of the World Day of Remembrance.

-The main role and strength of such a coalition is that organizations, institutions and individuals working towards the same goals can feel united and can demonstrate their commitment of working towards minimizing road trauma by simply adding their logo and name to a Coalition against Road Trauma in their country.
+The main role and strength of such a coalition is that organizations, institutions, and individuals working towards the same goals can feel united and can demonstrate their commitment of working towards minimizing road trauma by simply adding their logo and name to a Coalition against Road Trauma in their country.